Manishearth/manishearth.github.io/source/_posts/2015-05-08-the-problem-with-shared-mutability.markdown

 is available in rust.
 (It provides internal mutability, but in this context one can consider it to be a dynamically checked version of the borrow checker)

+This sort of bug is a good source of reentrancy problems too.

 [refcell]: https://doc.rust-lang.org/core/cell/struct.RefCell.html

+## Shared mutability is hard to reason about